Italian sport to take place without fans until April 3

 The Italian government issued a new decree on Wednesday evening, with measures it hopes will help contain the spread of the virus.

-All sporting events throughout the country must take place behind closed doors until April 3.
+All sporting events throughout the country must take place without fans present until April 3.
 Schools and universities have been ordered to close until March 15.

+Premier Giuseppe Conte posted a five-minute video on his Facebook page, reassuring people and saying that the decree was a way of assuring “responsible behavior.”

+He said banning crowds at sporting events would help "prevent further opportunities of infection.”

+Key games during the period includes Juventus' Champions League game against Lyon.
+The second leg of the round-of-16 match is scheduled for March 17 in Turin.

+Inter Milan and Roma also have Europa League games scheduled, against Getafe and Sevilla, respectively.
+Inter played Ludogrets inside an empty stadiu m last week in the previous Europa League round.

-That also calls into question Italy’s Six Nations rugby match against England in Rome on March 14.
-That match will either have to go ahead behind closed doors or be postponed.
+The decree also calls into question Italy’s Six Nations rugby match against England in Rome on March 14.
+That match will either have to go ahead in an empty stadium or be postponed.
 Italy’s match against Ireland, which was scheduled for March 7, had already been postponed.

+In tennis, Italy is set to play South Korea in a Davis Cup qualifier this weekend in Cagliari, Sardinia.

+The Italian soccer federation confirmed in a statement that all Serie A and Italian Cup matches would be played without fans for the duration of the decree.

 The Italian soccer league's governing body has yet to release a revised schedule but reports say the six Serie A soccer matches that were postponed last week will now be played this weekend.
 That includes one of the biggest matches of the season — the Juventus-Inter game, known as the “Derby d’Italia” or Italy’s derby.